Kim Cheol-woong: Early life

 Kim Cheol-woong grew up in a prominent North Korean family.
-His father was the head of their provincial party, which is like a provincial governor, and his mother was a university professor.
+His father was the head of their provincial party, which is like a provincial governor, and his mother was a university leader.
 His grandmother founded the first and largest department store in Pyongyang and was the president of the department store until 1992.
-Kim started practicing piano the he was five years old.
-Kim’s musical skills were spotted at an early age.
+Kim started practicing piano when he was five years old.
+Kim's musical skills were spotted at an early age.

 In 1981, at age eight, he was admitted into the Pyongyang University of Music and Dance.
-Over the next fourteen years, he suffered through rigorous training to perform tunes glorifying Kim Jong-Il.
+Over the next fourteen years, he suffered through rigorous training to perform tunes glorifying Kim Jong Il.
 After his graduation, he was sent to Tchaikovsky Conservatory in Moscow from 1995 to 1999 to study.
 Moscow was fascinating to the twenty-one year old who had not been exposed to music outside North Korea.
 He felt like he had discovered a new world.

 Upon his return home, he was named lead pianist in the State Symphony Orchestra.
 He also took a liking to Jang Song-thaek's niece, who had attended school with him since he was eight.
 Kim had only thought of her as a friend, until he returned home from Russia.
 Planning on proposing to her, Kim practiced "'A' Comme Amour," a romantic number by pianist Richard Clayderman.
 A song commonly played in elevators, restaurants, and hotel lounges around the world and especially popular in east Asian countries.